- Determination of protein and/or peptide glycosylation level

 Control Glycoprotein : 10 mg/ml Bovine Fetuin 10 μl

-PNGase F (Glycopeptidase F) is not able to cleave N-glycans from glycoproteins when the innermost GlcNAc residue is linked to an alpha1-3 Fucose residue.
+PNGase F (Glycopeptidase F) will not cleave N-glycan groups when the innermost GlcNAc residue is linked to an alpha1-3 Fucose residue.
 This modification is found in plant glycoproteins as well as some insect glycoproteins.

 Definition of activity

-One unit is the amount of enzyme required to hydrolyze 1 μmol of dansyl fetuin glycopeptide within 1 minitue at 37℃, pH8.6.
+One unit is the amount of enzyme required to hydrolyze 1 μmol of dansyl fetuin glycopeptide within 1 minitue at 37℃ at pH 8.6.

-(Note) Depending on proteolytic activity of host bacteria, the recombinant GPF may have 15 or 18 additional animo acid residues at its amino terminus.
-However, its activity on glycoproteins was confirmed to be identical to that of native GPF, by the experiments using RNase B and Fetuin as its substrates.
+(Note) Depending on proteolytic activity of host bacteria, recombinant PNGase F may have 15 or 18 additional animo acid residues attached to its N-terminus.
+However, PNGase F glycosylase activity has been confirmed to be identical to that of native PNGase F via experiments using RNase B and Fetuin as substrates.